French Wine Regions: Champagne Region of France

 French Wine Regions: Only Champagne is called Champagne!

 No one can call its sparkling wine Champagne, except those in this very region of France by law.
-Spain may have its Cava, Italy is Spumante and California its sparkling wine, but Champagne only comes from Champagne, France.
+Spain may have its Cava, Italy is Spumante and California its sparkling wine, but Champagne only comes from Champagne, France and its French vineyards.
 Scientists today can even prove a clear existence of a unique biogeographical fingerprint based on the types and amounts of fungi and bacteria present in a grape (or smashed up grapes, in this case).

 “A single glass of Champagne imparts a feeling of exhilaration.
 The nerves are braced; the imagination is stirred, the wits become more nimble.” – Winston Churchill